Infi-Yingfei-Li/stats-arb-rank-space/README.md

 # Statistical Arbitrage in Rank Space

-This repository contains the code for our NeurIPS 2024 submission "Statistical Arbitrage in Rank Space with Deep Neural Networks."
+This repository contains the code for our NeurIPS 2024 submission "Deep Statistical Arbitrage in Rank Space".

 ## Requirements
 - Python 3.10